IrregularPersona/pratt-parser/README.md

 # Switching goals

 Now the Pratt Parser is now frankenstein-ed into a custom language parser.
-The plan is to make this into a full on function compiler, that at least can run some complicated things.
+The plan is to make this into a full on functional compiler, that at least can run some complicated things.

 The language spec is currently: